amoudgl/funnybot/README.md

 ## Datasets

-* **Jokes**: Variety of jokes are crawled from online websites using python crawler scripts (can be found at `utils/crawlers/`).
-Jokes from each website are compiled into a csv file with the format: “serial number, joke” which can be found in the `data/` folder.
-All these csv files are compiled into one `data/all-jokes.csv` using `utils/combine_data.py` script.
-Hence the final dataset (`data/all-jokes.csv`) consists of 32728 jokes.
-For the language model, it is trimmed and written into a separate text file `data/all-jokes.txt` using `utils/csv_to_text.py` script.
+* **[Short Jokes](https://www.kaggle.com/abhinavmoudgil95/short-jokes)**: It contains 231,657 short jokes and oneliners.
+For the language model, csv file of the dataset is processed and written to a seperate text file `data/shortjokes.txt` with `utils/csv_to_text.py`.

 * **F.R.I.E.N.D.S**: As a fun task, transcripts of all the episodes of TV Series F.R.I.E.N.D.S are compiled into a single text file of 4.6MB (`/data/friends.txt`) using `utils/friends.py` script.
 The intent is to generate funny text similar to the dialogues in the series.
 The script is ad-hoc as of now, so contributions are welcome.

-> There have been lot of additions to Jokes dataset since the last update of this README.
-Web scraping is still going on.
-Exact details of the complete dataset will be soon posted here.

 ## Dependencies